spotlightpa/almanack/internal/db/testdata/gdoc paren na/article.md

 And here’s another image:

 {{<picture src="external/08v6tmkadg07fyknwy3pb8sm3m.jpeg" description="The House floor in the Pa.
 Capitol.
-The chamber is controlled by Democrats for the first session in more than a "decade."" caption="" credit="Amanda Berg / For Spotlight PA">}}
+The chamber is controlled by Democrats for the first session in more than a &#34;decade.&#34;" caption="" credit="Amanda Berg / For Spotlight PA">}}